exoframejs/exoframe/packages/exoframe-website/docs/manual-install/server.md

 --label "traefik.http.routers.exoframe-server-web.rule=Host(\`exoframe.your-host.com\`)" \

 # this is used to tell traefik to enable letsencrypt on the exoframe server
-# you can safely remove this label if you are no using letsencrypt
+# you can safely remove this label if you are not using letsencrypt
 --label traefik.http.routers.exoframe-server.tls.certresolver=exoframeChallenge

-# this labels below set up automatic http -> https redirect
+# these labels below set up automatic http -> https redirect
 # by defining two entrypoints - web on port 80 and websecure on port 443
 # and creating redirect middleware for web endpoint
 # for more details see traefik docs